orb-lang/qor/doc/md/core/fn.md

    _dynamics_call[uid] = fn
 end
 ```

-### hookable(fn)
+### hookable\(fn\)

-As we build out ``helm``, I would like to be able to expose a rich API for
+As we build out `helm`, I would like to be able to expose a rich API for
-extensions, a la Emacs.
+extensions, a la Emacs\.

 One of the ways to do this is to expose functions with hooks: actions taken
-before or after a given function.
+before or after a given function\.

 Doing this well means not letting implementation get ahead of use; think of
-this as a proof of concept.
+this as a proof of concept\.

-A hookable function is a callable table with slots ``pre`` and ``post``, which,
+A hookable function is a callable table with slots `pre` and `post`, which,
-when present, are called before and after the function.
+when present, are called before and after the function\.

-``pre`` receives the same parameters, and must return parameters that are then
+`pre` receives the same parameters, and must return parameters that are then
-passed to the main function.
+passed to the main function\.
 These don't have to be the same parameters,
-but certainly can be, if pre is called for side effects.
+but certainly can be, if pre is called for side effects\.
 This calling
-convention gives ``pre`` a chance to modify the default parameters.
+convention gives `pre` a chance to modify the default parameters\.

-``post`` receives the return values of the main function, if any, followed by
+`post` receives the return values of the main function, if any, followed by
-either the return parameters of ``pre`` or the main parameters, depending on if
+either the return parameters of `pre` or the main parameters, depending on if
-there is a pre-hook.
+there is a pre\-hook\.
 The reason for this calling convention is that otherwise
-the order of parameters changes if the ``pre`` hook is removed, making it
+the order of parameters changes if the `pre` hook is removed, making it
-difficult to write a ``post`` hook which is unaware of what ``pre`` is doing.
+difficult to write a `post` hook which is unaware of what `pre` is doing\.

 This is because we don't want to have to structure the main function in a
-parameter-passing style, but if it does return something, ``post`` should get a
+parameter\-passing style, but if it does return something, `post` should get a
-shot at it.
+shot at it\.

-The return values are the return values of ``post`` or the main function,
+The return values are the return values of `post` or the main function,
-depending.
+depending\.

 ```lua
 local _hooks = setmetatable({}, {__mode = "k"})